Klortho/identifiers/README.md

 ### Logging tests

-When testing, the log gets its configuration from src/test/resources/log4j.properties.
+When testing, the log gets its configuration from the properties file src/test/resources/log4j.properties.

+When this is used as a library, the application is responsible for configuring the logs.
+If nothing is specified, these log methods default to "no-op".

 ## Configuration

-This library uses the [typesafehub Config](https://typesafehub.github.io/config/) library for configuration, which affords several ways of specifying configuration information.
+This library uses the [typesafehub Config](https://typesafehub.github.io/config/) library for configuration, which affords several ways of specifying configuration metadata.

 The library defaults are set in src/main/resources/reference.conf.